Partners for Postsecondary Success

 • SAT prep

-• Coaching towards high academic expections
+• Coaching toward high academic expectations

 • Job shadowing/internship opportunities